lebsral/Ocean-Acidification-Kiosk/README.md

 To set up Chrome in Kiosk mode on a Windows 7 machine...
 =========================================================

+This was designed to work on a MDKS kiosk only.
+It is not a general purpose website.
+In adition to the source code provided above you will need to install a server below.

 make a shortcut of chrome from
 C:\Program Files (x86)\Google\Chrome\Application